deepakkashy2/Payumoney/README.md

 # key and salt can get from payumoney site or you can use test credentials
+# add credentials to app1.view.py